uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_introduction.md

 This quick start guide is designed to get a minimal CockroachDB cluster up and running with minimal configuration and changes to the host machine.

-It was written using a Windows 10 host machine but the instructions should easily be adapted for a Mac or Linux host and should work just as well.
-Some of the differences have been noted where applicable but using Mac OS/X or Linux as a host has not been tested.
-Instructions for Mac and Linux hosts will be coming soon.
+This guide was written using a Windows 10 host machine but instructions for Mac and Linux hosts have been included.

 ## What's Next

-The [Overview](cockroach-vb-single_overview) section will give you a high level description of what you are building and how you will build it.
+The [Overview](cockroach-vb-single_overview) section will give you a high level description of what you're building and how you will build it.